yamin8000/Dooz/README.md

 ### Game

-- Variable game board grid size from three-by-three to seven-by-seven (Larger than seven-by-seven is simply ridiculous and unplayable in mobile phones)
+- Variable game board grid size from three-by-three to seven-by-seven (Larger than seven-by-seven is simply ridiculous and unplayable on mobile phones)
-- Variable game ai difficulty (easy, medium, hard)
+- Variable game AI difficulty (easy, medium, hard)

 ### Variations

 #### Simple Game

 The Simple game is the most simple variation of Tic-tac-tao with a three-by-three grid with two players.
-The player who succeeds in placing three of their marks in horizontal, vertical, or diagonal is the winner.
+The player who succeeds in placing three of their marks horizontally, vertically, or diagonally is the winner.

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/32/Tic_tac_toe.svg" alt="preview" width="200"/>